Staticaliza/Staticaliza-Blender-Animation-Tools/README.md

 - Loads the bundled animation template with its saved UI layout and viewport shading.
 - Includes a packed Baseplate texture that remains available on other devices and through undo operations.
-- Uses separate Blender 4.x and Blender 5.x-compatible template files.
+- Uses one bundled template compatible with the supported Blender range.
 - Warns before replacing the current scene and discarding unsaved changes.

 ### Onion Tools